Richard Peck '56 to Appear at American Library Association's National Convention

 A former school teacher, Peck published his debut novel in 1972.
 He has been called "America's best living author for young adults" and was the first children's book author to receive a National Humanities Medal.
 Are You In The House Alone? won the 1978 Edgar Allan Poe Award.
 He received the Newbery Gold Medal in 2001 for A Year Down Yonder.
 A Long Way From Chicago was a National Book Award finalist as was his Civil War novel, The River Between Us.
 USA Today calls Three Quarters Dead, Peck's latest work, "provocative and entertaining."

 All told, Peck -- who returned to campus last weekend for his 55th class reunion (and presented a lecture, seen in the photos accompanying this article) -- has authored 39 novels.

-After winning the Newbery Medal, Peck told DePauw.edu that the University [Download Audio: "Peck on DePauw" 603KB] "made a writer out of me.
+After winning the Newbery Medal, Peck -- who received an honorary doctorate from DePauw in 1999 -- told DePauw.edu that the University [Download Audio: "Peck on DePauw" 603KB] "made a writer out of me.
 It warned me never to show my rough draft to anybody.
 That helps.
 I write each of my books six times because I have to, and it's the sixth version my editor sees and nothing before that.
 I learned that from DePauw professors."Back